jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-As well how your final Lego house will look like is not determined from the beginning, rather you will change designs, move walls and sometimes try to use the same piece in different parts of the building to try out and improve.
+As well how your final Lego^®^ house will look like is not determined from the beginning, rather you will change designs, move walls and sometimes try to use the same piece in different parts of the building to try out and improve.
 The same things will